If you have multiple sclerosis (MS), your doctor may recommend that you use Avonex.

 Avonex may not be right for you if you have certain medical conditions or other factors that affect your health.
 Talk with your doctor about your health history before you use Avonex.
 Factors to consider include those in the list below.

 - Depression, mood disorders, or suicidal thoughts.
-Avonex may cause you to develop depression, mood changes, or suicidal thoughts or behaviors.
+Avonex may cause depression, mood changes, or suicidal thoughts or behaviors.
 If you have or had any of these mental health conditions, talk with your doctor before starting Avonex treatment.
 This is because taking Avonex may make your mental health condition worse.
-Your doctor may recommend more frequent monitoring while you use Avonex, or a different treatment option for you.
+Your doctor may recommend monitoring you more often than usual while you use Avonex.
+Or they may suggest a different treatment option for you.

 - Allergic reaction.
 If you’ve had an allergic reaction to Avonex or any of its ingredients, including rubber latex, you shouldn’t use Avonex.
 Ask your doctor what other medications are better options for you.